Mini-XML 4.0 Programming Manual

 Given the limited scope of what you use in XML, it should be trivial to code a mini-XML API in a few hundred lines of code.

-I took my own challenge and coded furiously for two days to produced the initial public release of Mini-XML, total lines of code: 696.
+I took my own challenge and coded furiously for two days to produce the initial public release of Mini-XML, total lines of code: 696.
 Robert promptly integrated Mini-XML into Gutenprint and removed libxml2.

 Resources